-- submitted the realisation of 2016 long-term incentive targets to the Board for approval,
+- submitted the realisation of 2017 short-term and long-term incentive targets to the Board for approval

-- discussed and submitted the performance targets for the Performance Share Plans 2017–2019 and 2018–2020 for the approval of the Board,
+- discussed and submitted the performance targets for the Performance Share Plans 2018–2020 and 2019–2021 to the Board for approval

-- prepared the proposal for 2017 long-term incentive grants for Key Executives for the approval of the Board,
+- prepared the proposal for 2018 long-term incentive grants for Key Executives to the Board for approval

-- discussed the annual targets for Key Executives and submitted them for the approval of the Board,
+discussed the annual targets for Key Executives and submitted them to the Board for approval

 - discussed the preparations for say-on-pay (EU Shareholders’ Rights Directive) with management, and

-- reviewed and discussed with the management of remuneration policy and remuneration reporting.
+- reviewed and discussed with the management of remuneration reporting.